New Relic Ruby Agent Release Notes

 DistributedTracing.create_distributed_trace_payloadwhich will be removed in a future major release.

-- If a .NET agent is initiating traces as the root service, do not upgrade your downstream Ruby New Relic agents to this agent release.
+- If a .NET agent is initiating distributed traces as the root service, you must update that .NET agent to version 8.24 or later before upgrading your downstream Ruby New Relic agents to this agent release.

 Official Ruby 2.7 support